davidcavazos/ai-platform-samples/notebooks/samples/tables/census_income_prediction/README.md

 * Enable the AutoML Tables API
 * Create a service account, grant required permissions, and download the service account private key.

-**If you are using AI Platform Notebooks**, your environment is already authenticated
+**If you are using Vertex AI Workbench notebooks**, your environment is already authenticated

 ### 2. Initialize and authenticate